 In this section we will use concepts developed in Section 2 to discuss sums of uncertainties.
 Figure~\ref{TwoBattery}(a) shows a circuit analogous to the one shown in the previous section but now we have independent ${\mathcal{E}_1}$ and ${\mathcal{E}_2}$ with means $V_1$ and $V_2$ and standard deviations $\sigma_1$ and $\sigma_2$, respectively, to represent a sum of two quantities.

 Figure~\ref{TwoBattery}(b) shows independent readings of ${\mathcal{E}_1}$ and ${\mathcal{E}_2}$ by themselves, displaying the average values $V_1$ and $V_2$ and noises $v_1$ and $v_2$ for independent events or readings $i$, $j$.
 Noise sources $v_1$ and $v_2$ could, in principle, be either correlated or uncorrelated.
-A metaphor for correlated noise vs. uncorrelated noise is a choir vs. a cocktail party.
+A metaphor for correlated noise vs. uncorrelated noise is a choir vs. a group of students chatting in classroom.
 The choir has a common conductor and the sounds of its members are correlated.
-In the cocktail party, sounds generated by the guests are typically uncorrelated.
+In the classroom, sounds generated by the students are typically uncorrelated.
 Below we will show that noises that do not have common causes greatly simplify the determination of sums of uncertainties.

 Following the steps of section~\ref{VarAsTheMeanPowerOfNoise}, let us calculate the total power dissipated on $R$ by ${\mathcal{E}_1}$ and ${\mathcal{E}_2}$.
 For any two readings $i$ and $j$ of the ``noisy" batteries we have that the total power $P_{ij}$ dissipated on $R = 1~\Omega$ is: